shubham1o1/Complete_JS_course/5-advanced-JS/notes/part2.md

 - win : random score (0-9) > 5, else lose
 - Hide the score
-- Typicaly a simple function would do the trick
+- Typically a simple function would do the trick
 - But just for the sake of private data (scoped data), we shouldn't always go to functions.
 - That is where IIFE comes in.